 Just like a muscle, your willpower gets tired after you’ve worked it a lot, which is why many people find it easier to make good choices in the morning but seem to go off the rails in the evening.
 If you’ve spent most of the day exercising self-control – like not losing your temper when your toddler throws his third tantrum in the grocery store or walking past a box of donuts in the break room ten times without taking one – by the time you get home from work, you’ve got nothing left when it’s time to decide between going for a run and relaxing on the couch with a beer.
 Your willpower muscle is tired, and it needs to rest before you can use it again.

-After delivering the bad news that our store of self-control is limited, the authors of Willpower go on to demonstrate that, with practice, you actually can improve your skills.
+After delivering the bad news that our store of self-control is limited, the authors go on to demonstrate that, with practice, you actually can improve your skills.